Advertising, Connected TV

 Why Connected TV is the biggest opportunity in advertising, and how advertisers can get started today

-Connected TV is a big opportunity for television advertisers, and there’s a lot to learn if you want to be successful.
-We’ve assembled a quick primer on exactly what you need to know about Connected TV and how it compares with traditional television advertising.
+Connected TV is a big opportunity for television advertisers, and there’s much to learn if you want to succeed.
+We’ve assembled a quick primer on what you need to know about Connected TV and how it compares with traditional television advertising campaigns.

 Spoiler alert: it’s not even close.

-With this guide in hand, you’ll have everything you need to be an expert in TV advertising in 2024.
+With this guide in hand, you’ll have everything you need to be an expert in TV marketing in 2025.

 What Is Television Advertising?

-Television advertising refers to the use of commercial television spots to promote products, services, or brands to a broad audience.
-These TV ads are broadcast across various networks and channels, locally or nationally, reaching viewers during scheduled programming breaks.
-For most successful brands, TV advertising is a critical part of their wider marketing strategy.
+Television advertising involves airing commercial spots to showcase products, services, or brands to a wide audience.
+These ads run on broadcast and cable networks at the local or national level, reaching viewers during scheduled programming breaks.

 Now, let’s make a quick distinction.
 There are two main types of TV marketing.